changeworld/azure-docs.ja-jp/articles/connectors/connectors-create-api-sftp.md

 <properties
-pageTitle="ロジック アプリで SFTP コネクタを使用する方法 | Microsoft Azure" description="Azure App Service を使用してロジック アプリを作成します。SFTP API に接続してファイルを送受信します。ファイルの作成、更新、取得、削除など、さまざまな操作を実行できます。"
-services="logic-apps"
+pageTitle="Learn how to use the SFTP connector in your logic apps | Microsoft Azure" description="Create logic apps with Azure App service.
+Connect to SFTP API to send and receive files.
+You can perform various operations such as create, update, get or delete files." services="logic-apps"
 documentationCenter=".net,nodejs,java"
 authors="msftman"
 manager="erikre"
 editor=""
 tags="connectors" />